What are the differences in flavour profiles?

 How do I store my chai?

-Our chai has a 2 year shelf life!
+Our chai have a two year shelf life.
 Once opened, pop it in the fridge and use it within six months.

 What makes Chai Addict different to others?